danabr21285/event-clustering/README.md

 - No first-gen students

 ### Cluster 3: High Targeted Marketing Engagement
-- 100% involved in DO to Biomed initiative
+- 100% involved in a marketing initiative
 - All URIM, all economically disadvantaged

 ### Cluster 4: Underserved Applicants